dz0ny/ohmyshelly/README.md

 # OhMyShelly

-A Flutter mobile app for monitoring and controlling **Shelly smart home devices**.
+A **simpler alternative** to the official Shelly app for monitoring your smart home devices.

-Includes live dashboards, device management, and detailed power & weather statistics.
+Unlike the configuration-heavy official app, OhMyShelly focuses on what matters most: **big, readable widgets** that show your data at a glance.
+Technical details stay hidden until you need them — toggle them on when you want more control, or keep things clean and simple.

 [![Download](https://img.shields.io/github/v/release/dz0ny/ohmyshelly?label=Download&style=for-the-badge)](https://github.com/dz0ny/ohmyshelly/releases)